json-schema-org/website/pages/specification/migration/_index.md

 ### Introduction

 As your schemas evolve over time, so does JSON Schema specification.
-This guide provides useful information help you smoothly upgrade your schemas across different specification versions
+This guide provides useful information to help you smoothly upgrade your schemas across different specification versions.

 Learn how to use our migration guides and tooling ([AlterSchema](https://alterschema.sourcemeta.com/)) to bring your work with you.